oskariorg/oskari-docs/md/documentation/bundles/framework/publisher.md

 ## Bundle configuration

 Some configuration is needed for URLs:
+* loginUrl and registerUrl are shown as links for guest users to appropriate site pages
+* urlPrefix is used when displaying a preview for GFI popup.
+It is always appended with '/web/' and users language.
-Built-in plugin tools can be configured and values are unvalidated, therefore ensure valid values before use.
-The ´id´ must match the plugin class name. ´selected´ is true when the tool is selected by default. ´lefthanded´ is the config.location.classes definition for left handed layout. ´righthanded´ is the config.location.classes definition for right handed layout. ´config´ contains individual plugin tool configurations. ´classes´ accepts corners such as ´bottom left´ and ´top right´.
+* Optional: tools - Built-in plugin tools can be configured and values are unvalidated, therefore ensure valid values before use.
+The ´id´ must match the plugin class name. ´selected´ is true when the tool is selected by default.
+´lefthanded´ is the config.location.classes definition for left handed layout.
+´righthanded´ is the config.location.classes definition for right handed layout.
+´config´ contains individual plugin tool configurations.
+´classes´ accepts corners such as ´bottom left´ and ´top right´.
 When several plugins has the same ´classes´ value, then ´position´ is used for ordering the plugins.
 These are default values and users can change them using the publisher.

 ```javascript
 "conf": {